-Note For example, automatic SQL throttling is triggered if the following conditions are met during the period specified by the Current limiting period parameter: CPU utilization is greater than 80%, Number of active sessions is greater than 64, and Duration is greater than 2 minutes.
-The Current limiting period parameter specifies the period during which SQL throttling is allowed, and the default period is from 00:00 to 23:59.
-The system automatically starts to check whether the conditions are met again when the feature of automatic SQL throttling is triggered.
-If the problem persists, the system automatically rolls back the throttling operation.
-After automatic SQL throttling is triggered, the duration that the throttling operation lasts for does not exceed the value of the Maximum current limiting time parameter.
+Note For example, automatic throttling is triggered if the following conditions are met during the time period specified by the Current limiting period parameter (default value: 00:00 to 23:59): The CPU usage is greater than 70%, the number of active sessions is greater than 16, and the duration is at least 2 minutes.
+In this case, the system automatically starts to check whether the conditions are met again when the automatic throttling is triggered.
+If the issue is not fixed, the system automatically rolls back the throttling operation.
+After automatic throttling is triggered, the duration of the throttling operation does not exceed the time specified by the Maximum current limiting time parameter.
 For more information, see Automatic SQL throttling.

 - Automatic Scale-up/out and Automatic Scale-down/in: you can enable these features and customize conditions.
 Scale-in and scale-out are

 automatically triggered when the specified conditions are met.